Well, Happy New Year! Hope you are settling into your new year. January 2022 – It’s cold! But, did we expect anything less from the Wisconsin winter?

 Thank you for visiting and reading.
 I appreciate your support.

 This section of the blog is dedicated to my husband.
-He enjoyed & missed the weekly nature posts.
-I can’t commit to weekly posts baby, but, I will commit to monthly posts, just for you.
+He enjoyed & missed the daily nature posts from my old site.
+I can’t commit to daily posts baby, but, I will commit to monthly posts, just for you.